 The author of numerous treatises on wine research and technology, she completed her BSc in Beverage Technology at the Wiesbaden University of Applied Sciences, followed by both a MSc degree in Oenology and PhD in Agricultural Sciences at the Justus Liebig University Giessen.

-Christmann has served on the International Organisation for Vine and Wine (OIV) in various capacities since 1995, where she is now the Vice President, and lectures in Oenology at the Hochschule Geisenheim University.
+Christmann has served on the International Organisation for Vine and Wine (OIV) in various capacities since 1995, where she is now the Honorary President, and lectures in Oenology at the Hochschule Geisenheim University.
 She also applies her extensive wine knowledge by contributing to continuing professional training programs in countries around the world, including lecturing for the Wine & Spirit Education Trust (WSET).